-- 4.1.1.1 Are resources for rapid response during public health emergencies of national or international concern accessible? - 4.1.1.2 Have public health emergency response management procedures been established for command, communications and control during public health emergency response operations? - 4.1.1.3 Is there a functional, dedicated command and control operations centre in place? - 4.1.1.4 Have emergency response management procedures (including mechanism to activate response plan) been implemented for a real or simulated public health response in the last 12 months? - 4.1.1.5 Have emergency response management procedures (including mechanism to activate response plan) been evaluated and updated after a real or simulated public health response? - 4.1.1.6 Are there Rapid Response Teams41 (RRTs) to respond to events that may constitute a public health emergency? - 4.1.1.7 Are there SOPs and/or guidelines available for the deployment of RRT members? - 4.1.1.8 Have staff been trained (including RRT members) been trained in specimen collection and transport? - 4.1.1.9 Are there case management guidelines for priority conditions? - 4.1.1.10 Are evaluations of response including the timeliness42 and quality of response systematically carried out? - 4.1.1.11 Can multidisciplinary RRT be deployed within 48 hrs43 from the first report of an urgent44 event? - 4.1.1.12 Has the country offered assistance to other States Parties for developing their response capacities or implementing control measures?
+- 4.1.1.1 Are resources for rapid response during public health emergencies of national or international concern accessible? - 4.1.1.2 Have public health emergency response management procedures been established for command, communications and control during public health emergency response operations? - 4.1.1.3 Is there a functional, dedicated command and control operations centre in place? - 4.1.1.4 Have emergency response management procedures (including mechanism to activate response plan) been implemented for a real or simulated public health response in the last 12 months? - 4.1.1.5a Have emergency response management procedures (including mechanism to activate response plan) been evaluated after a real or simulated public health response? - 4.1.1.5b Have emergency response management procedures been updated after a real or simulated public health response? - 4.1.1.6 Are there Rapid Response Teams 41 (RRTs) to respond to events that may constitute a public health emergency? - 4.1.1.7 Are there SOPs and/or guidelines available for the deployment of RRT members? - 4.1.1.8 Have staff been trained (including RRT members) been trained in specimen collection and transport? - 4.1.1.9 Are there case management guidelines for priority conditions? - 4.1.1.10 Are evaluations of response (including the timeliness 42 and quality of response) systematically carried out? - 4.1.1.11 Can multidisciplinary RRT be deployed within 48 hrs from the first report of an urgent event? - 4.1.1.12 Has the country offered assistance to other States Parties for developing their response capacities or implementing control measures?

-Component 4.2 Infection Control 45 Indicator 4.2.1 Infection Prevention and Control (IPC) is established and functioning at national and hospital levels
+Component 4.2 Infection Control Indicator 4.2.1 Infection Prevention and Control (IPC) is established and functioning at national and hospital levels

-- 4.2.1.1 Has responsibility been assigned for surveillance of health-care-associated infections within the country? - 4.2.1.2 Has responsibility been assigned for surveillance of anti-microbial resistance within the country? - 4.2.1.3 Is a national infection prevention and control policy or operational plan available? - 4.2.1.4 Are SOPs, guidelines and protocols for IPC available to hospitals?
+- 4.2.1.1 Has responsibility been assigned for surveillance of health-care-associated infections within the country? - 4.2.1.2 Has responsibility been assigned for surveillance of anti-microbial resistance within the country?

-40 Emergencies here refer to emergencies relevant to IHR
+Emergencies here refer to emergencies relevant to IHR

-41 RRT is a group of :multisectoral/multidisciplinary persons that are ready to respond on a 24 hour basis (Annex 1A, Article 6h) to a public health event; trained in outbreak investigation and control, infection control and decontamination, social mobilization and communication, specimen collection and transportation, chemical event investigation and management and if applicable, radiation event investigation and management.
+RRT is a group of :multisectoral/multidisciplinary persons that are ready to respond on a 24 hour basis (Annex 1A, Article 6h) to a public health event; trained in outbreak investigation and control, infection control and decontamination, social mobilization and communication, specimen collection and transportation, chemical event investigation and management and if applicable, radiation event investigation and management.
 The composition of the team is determined by the country concerned.

-^{42 &}quot;Timeliness" here is the time between detection of the event and initiation of a recommended response
+42 &quot;Timeliness" here is the time between detection of the event and initiation of a recommended response

-43 Response to some hazards may require a more timely response than 48 hours.
+Response to some hazards may require a more timely response than 48 hours.

-44 For the purposes of Annex 1, the criteria for urgent events include serious public health impact and/or unusual or unexpected nature with high potential for spread.
+For the purposes of Annex 1, the criteria for urgent events include serious public health impact and/or unusual or unexpected nature with high potential for spread.

-45 This capacity is considered as health facility based.
+This capacity is considered as health facility based.
 Institutionalized National IPC programme (ToR, trained staff, available in hospitals, budget, activities etc.)